 “The LEAD programme has been the catalyst for us to re-define the way we operate as a business.
 I have learnt a great deal from other members of the cohort enabling me to reflect upon some key challenges within our business.
 As a result The REACH Centre has re-structured its operations to allow for further expansion.”
 Jonathan Lutwyche, The REACH Centre Ltd.

-Helen Boulton Buildings Manager Faculty of Science and Technology Lancaster University Lancaster LA1 4YQ +44 (0)1524 510409
+Helen Boulton Business Co-Location Manager Faculty of Science and Technology Lancaster University Lancaster LA1 4YQ +44 (0)1524 510409

 Mike Berners-Lee Director Small World Consulting Lancaster Environment Centre

 “Being based on the campus is of immeasurable value to my business.
 We have frequent contact with academics from many different departments.
 We draw upon the academics' expertise, and they often draw upon ours.
 Above all we value the continuous exchange of ideas.”

 “VisionsLive is located at InfoLab21 because of the vibrancy of the business community and the excellent business facilities.
 The university campus has excellent transport links and, with the city, provides a wide diversity of culture and local amenities.”